paulejarvis/Playbook/Demo/README.md

  * Sample queries demonstrating potential business questions
  * Unit tests on process design to test for compliance
  * Version-control workflow - branching, commits, pull requests
- * Change process node to input / output and branch off that
- * Create a visio for the process for reference

 ## Context